MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 # What is 'Coupling and Cohesion' and why you should care

+We spend most of our time changing existing systems and trying to figure out how systems work.
+As such our ambition should be to build systems in ways that makes them easy to change - change also implies that we do not know what the system will need to do in a short period of time.
+As such we also need to be working in ways to learn and get to this change.

+Anything we can do to make our lives simpler here will pay off monumentally because systems size often exceeds our capacity for mental models.
+We need to be able to forget parts of a system and use heuristics and assumptions to work effectivley.
+This requires predictability.
+Predictability with low cognitive effort requires simplicity.

-These are words that describe complexity in the semse of complect - to braid parts of a system together.
+Coupling and Cohesion are words that describe complexity in the semse of complect - to braid parts of a system together.
 Rich Hickey gave a great talk on simplicity.

 {% include youtubePlayer.html id="rI8tNMsozo0" %}